Slovenia to avoid bailout, not like Cyprus: ECB's Kranjec

 DEFICIT TARGET UNCLEAR

-Slovenia's parliament voted in a new centre-left government led by Alenka Bratusek on Wednesday, after Janez Jansa's conservative administration lost its majority in parliament in January following a corruption scandal.
+Slovenia's parliament voted in a new center-left government led by Alenka Bratusek on Wednesday, after Janez Jansa's conservative administration lost its majority in parliament in January following a corruption scandal.

 The new government has not yet said whether it would stick to its predecessor's plan to aim for a budget deficit of 3 percent of GDP this year, down from 4.2 percent in 2012.
 However, the plan did not include state spending on the troubled banks.